 Rights in Russia is a charity registered in the United Kingdom (No. 1147245), set up on 19 January 2010 to mark the first anniversary of the tragic killings in Moscow of human rights lawyer Stanislav Markelov and journalist Anastasia Baburova.

 We believe the voices of Russia’s human rights defenders should be more widely heard internationally, both by civil society and by governments.
 We wish to address a continuing shortage of accurate information in English about human rights in Russia.
-We want to offer our support and solidarity to Russia’s human rights defenders at a time when the Russian government’s indifference and hostility often places their work and their lives in jeopardy.
+And we want to offer our support and solidarity to Russia’s human rights defenders at a time when the Russian government’s indifference and hostility often places their work and their lives in jeopardy.

 In pursuit of our objectives, at present we run four web-based projects: